San Francisco County Superior Court

-The Superior Court of California of the County of San Francisco is the state superior court with jurisdiction over the City and County of San Francisco.
+The Superior Court of California, County of San Francisco is the California state superior court with jurisdiction over the City and County of San Francisco.
+Courthouse functions were incorporated into San Francisco City Hall prior to 1997.

 History

-Courthouse functions were incorporated into San Francisco City Hall prior to 1997.
 The village of Yerba Buena, seized by Commodore John D. Sloat in July 1846, was renamed to San Francisco in January 1847.
 Initially, the Custom House on Brenham Place and Washington Street was used for municipal offices.

 With the influx of immigrants seeking gold during the California Gold Rush in 1849, the population swelled and a nativist gang calling themselves The Hounds began harassing Spanish-American immigrants.
 The first court system was organized after a public meeting on July 16, 1849, demanding the Hounds be brought to justice; the leaders were put on trial and sentenced to ten years imprisonment and the leaderless organization dissolved shortly thereafter.
 Subsequently, planning began for the first California Constitutional Convention and a local election was held on August 1, 1849, naming ten delegates; these men were advised by John W. Geary, the recently elected First Alcalde (equivalent to the mayor), that "in the absence of any state legislative authority, they were supreme in the district" as the ayuntamiento (town council, equivalent to the modern San Francisco Board of Supervisors).

 After the first state constitution was adopted, a city charter was passed in the state legislature and a subsequent election in May 1850 saw Geary elected as the first mayor.
 The city offices had outgrown the Custom House and the Graham House, built initially as a four-storey hotel on the northwest corner of Kearny and Pacific, was purchased for to serve as the new City Hall.
 Members of a group that previously had held a vigilante justice trial in February 1851 continued the legacy of the Hounds, later forming the San Francisco Committee of Vigilance in June 1851.
 The Graham House was destroyed during the fifth "great fire" of June 22, 1851, and the former Jenny Lind Theater was purchased in 1852 for to serve as a replacement city hall and courthouse.

 Gold mine production peaked during the winter of 1852–53 and many miners left the city; by 1855, the population boom and bust had produced what historian John Hittell called "a greater depth of [political] corruption in San Francisco than in any other part of the United States.
 The people were new-comers, not long acquainted with their leading men, and their officials were selected at random."
 Notable failures of justice, including the fraud of Henry Meiggs and the murder of James King of William, led to the revival of the Committee of Vigilance in May 1856, which subsequently was dissolved that August.